This endpoint sends one or more Dots to a variable in a Device.

 | POST | https://industrial.api.ubidots.com/api/v1.6/devices/<device_label>/<variable_label>/values |

-Where <device_label> and <variable_label> are the label of the Device and Variable, respectively, to which data will be sent to.
+Where <device_label> and <variable_label> are the labels of the Device and Variable, respectively, to which data will be sent.

 Headers

-The "X-Auth-Token" and "Content-Type" headers are required to your request:
+The "X-Auth-Token" and "Content-Type" headers are required for your request:

 | Header | Value | Required? | Description |